 Weeds

-Schedule an Appointment
+How to Request an Appointment

-What Is Allergic Conjunctivitis?
+What is Allergic Conjunctivitis?

 Often referred to as pink eye, conjunctivitis is an eye inflammation that affects a thin, protective membrane of the eye called the conjunctiva.
 Many people are familiar with bacterial and viral conjunctivitis, which are very contagious infections that cause symptoms like redness, burning, itchiness, and swollen eyelids.